-Although the percentage of adjusted consolidated earnings allocated to each executive officer determines the maximum amount that can be paid individually, the compensation committee's practice has been to approve annual incentive awards based primarily on target levels set for each executive officer and pre-established, short-term performance objectives.
-Thus, on an annual basis, the committee establishes a target annual incentive award for each executive officer based on the executive's position and the market value of comparable positions in our comparator group.
-For 2014, this target, when expressed as a percentage of base salary, was as follows for each of the executive officers named in the Summary Compensation Table: Mr. Bunch, 140%; Mr. Sklarsky, 90%; Mr. McGarry, 90%; Mr. Navikas, 90%; and Mr. Sekmakas, 90%.
-With his promotion to Chief Operating Officer on August 1, 2014, Mr. McGarry's target, when expressed as a percentage of base salary, was increased to 100%.
+Annual Incentive Awards.
+In February 2018, the Officers-Directors Compensation Committee established annual incentive awards based primarily on target levels set for each executive officer and pre-established, short-term performance objectives.
+On an annual basis, the Officers-Directors Compensation Committee establishes a target annual incentive award for each executive officer based on the executive's position and the market value of comparable positions in our comparator group.
+For 2018, this target, when expressed as a percentage of base salary, was as follows for each of the executive officers named in the Summary Compensation Table: Mr. McGarry, 145%; Mr. Morales, 90%; Ms. Liebert, 70%; Mr. Bost, 85%; and Mr. Knavish, 70%.
 The amount of an executive's actual annual incentive award, in relation to the executive's target opportunity, is determined on the basis of achievement of short-term performance objectives.
-The performance objectives for our chief executive officer and chief financial officer include specific financial targets for Company performance (weighted 70%) and personal performance (weighted 30%).
-The performance objectives for other executive officers include specific financial targets for Company performance (weighted 20%), business performance (weighted 50%) and personal performance (weighted 30%).
+The performance objectives for our Chairman and Chief Executive Officer, our Chief Financial Officer and our Senior Vice President, Law, Compliance and Special Projects include specific financial targets for Company performance (weighted 70%) and personal performance (weighted 30%).
+The performance objectives for our other executive officers include specific financial targets for Company performance (weighted 20%), business performance (weighted 50%) and personal performance (weighted 30%).